17 Best Corporate Training Courses for Project Management

 8. PMI Agile Certified Practitioner (PMI-ACP)® Certification

-If a project manager wants an Agile certification, the official one to pursue is the Agile Certified Practitioner Certification.
-When the PMI-ACP is passed, it will demonstrate that an individual has the fundamental Agile processes down.
+If a project manager wants an Agile certification, the official one to pursue is the PMI Agile Certified Practitioner® certification.
+When the PMI-ACP® exam is passed, it will demonstrate that an individual has the fundamental Agile processes down.
 Because this is a widely recognized certification, it will show to clients and employers alike that a project manager has mastered the fundamentals of Agile.

-One key requirement to sit for the Agile exam is that you must earn PDUs (professional development units).
+One key requirement to sit for the Agile exam is that you must earn Professional Development Units (PDUs).
 By taking this corporate training course, an individual will earn 21 PDUs, enough to satisfy the PMI-ACP exam requirement.

 9. Scaled Agile Framework (SAFe-SA)